 The study notes that the reasons for the prevalence of ringworm among African-American children weren't clear — most likely, the children weren't interviewed, or the participating schools just happened to have more African-American students than Hispanic or Caucasian children.

-Whatever the case, it's probable that factors such as the community they live in, their outdoor playtime activities or the route they take going to school all play a part in how the children contracted the fungi — factors you need to be aware of as well for the safety of your child.
+Whatever the case, it's probable that factors such as the community they live in, their outdoor playtime activities or the route they take going to school all play a part in how the children contracted the fungi — factors you need to be aware of as well.

 Ringworm Symptoms in Children

-The symptoms that children get are practically the same as that of adults, however there's one exception.
-According to Dr. Donna D'Alessandro and Lindsay Huth of the Virtual Pediatric Hospital, one unique symptom of ringworm common in teenagers and young adults is that the skin may become lighter or darker on the sides of the face, neck, back and chest.4
+The symptoms that children get are practically the same as that of adults get; however, there's one exception.
+According to Dr. Donna D'Alessandro and Lindsay Huth, curators of the online Virtual Pediatric Hospital, one unique symptom of ringworm common in teenagers and young adults is that the skin may become lighter or darker on the sides of the face, neck, back and chest.4

 If your child's rashes come with a fever, it is highly recommended you contact your doctor right away, as it could be a sign of a more serious condition.5 If your child has a weakened immune system due to a preexisting condition, let your doctors know as well so they can guide you through an effective treatment plan without harming your child's health further.